 It is totally fine to be nervous before some of these big calls!
 You can be nervous and confident at the same time!
 But learning to be confident is vital because this is where the sale happens!
 This is where you get booked out.
 So focus on this!

-I hope this episode was helpful to you and that you guys are as excited as I am for the course launching!
 If you are a designer and you need help taking your business to the next level, let’s do it!
 I want to help you run a design business like a dream.

 February 9, 2021